 The chair shall be elected by the TDWG membership.
 The chair is responsible for appointing sub-committee members and a deputy chair.
-The TAG shall contain between 5 and 9 members, ideally with representation from core, standards maintenance interest groups and major implementors.
+The TAG will ideally include representation from core, standards maintenance interest groups and major implementors.
 The TAG may call on external, expert assistance as required.

 Meetings, documentation, and reporting

 The TAG will maintain a public GitHub repository for all TAG documentation, and issue and request management.